On behalf of The Law Office of Gustavo E. Frances, P.A.

 There’s one divorce approximately every 36 seconds in the United States.
 That’s over 875,000 divorces a year, or 2,400 divorces per day!

 If there’s one thing you should take away from the shocking divorce statistics in the U.S. is that you’re not alone if you’re planning to get a divorce soon or are in the middle of one.

 But divorces get complicated if you have children.
 Statistics show that nearly 17 million American children live in single-mother families.
 And only nearly 2 million children live with their single fathers.

-The seemingly outrageous statistics causes many people to assume that mothers have greater child custody rights after divorce than fathers.
+The seemingly outrageous statistics cause many people to assume that mothers have greater child custody rights after a divorce than fathers.
 But this is, in fact, not true.

 Either you reside in Fort Lauderdale or anywhere else across Florida, there is no custody law that gives mothers a preference or any extra rights to custody of their children.

 Today, our best Fort Lauderdale family law attorneys are going to answer your questions about child custody rights for fathers and mothers.

 If you’re going through a divorce and you share children with your spouse, it’s vital to understand your rights and responsibilities as a parent going through a divorce.

 What Are The Father’s Custody Rights Before and During A Divorce?

 Until you have signed a custody agreement or a court has ruled a custody opinion in your divorce, both the father and the mother have the same legal rights regarding anything that has to do with their children, including their education, where they live, and who they spend time with.